Poza del Caracol, Sistema Zacaton

 Poza el Caracol

 Poza del Caracol belongs to the central, most interesting group of these karst formations.
-Formation of this sinkhole continues up to this day – vertical cliffs around it often have landslides.
+The formation of this sinkhole continues up to this day – vertical cliffs around it often have landslides.
 El Caracol has not been fully investigated – it has been dived up to 114 m depth.
-It contains passage which leads in the direction of the neighboring El Zacatón but most likely does not reach it.
+It contains a passage that leads in the direction of the neighboring El Zacatón but most likely does not reach it.

 Temperature of water in El Caracol is 30° C, acidity – 6.9 pH.
-Water temperature in the sinkhole is remarkably similar to the temperature in nearby El Zacatón although both caves do not have direct connection.
+Water temperature in the sinkhole is remarkably similar to the temperature in nearby El Zacatón although both caves do not have a direct connection.